kernelkit/infix/doc/scripting.md

 The test PC is connected to e1 and e10 via different interfaces (alternatively, two different PCs are used).

 > Configuration here is done via console.
-If you intend to do it via
-> Ethernet and SSH, be careful so that you do not lose
-> connectivity.
-Either stay in "configuration context" until done, or
-> make sure there is always an IP (IPv6 or IPv4) address available on
-> the switch which you can connect to.
-Section [Add IP on
-> Switch](#ip-on-switch) gives an example.
+When configuring remotely
+> over SSH, remember to keep one IP address (the one used for the SSH
+> connection)!
+I.e., set a static IP address first, then perform the
+> VLAN configuration step."

 #### Configuration at Start